robjohnnoble/robjohnnoble.github.io/_pages/research.md

   <a href="/images/Cagan3_Sanger2018.jpg">
   <img src="/images/Cagan3_Sanger2018_small.jpg" alt = "The mode and predictability of intra-tumour evoluion" style="width:300px"  style="height:225px" />
     </a>
-  <figcaption>The mode and predictability of intra-tumour evoluion, Sanger Institute seminar 2018, drawn by Alex Cagan</figcaption>
+  <figcaption>The mode and predictability of intra-tumour evoluion, Sanger Institute seminar 2018, drawn by <a href = "https://twitter.com/ATJCagan">Alex Cagan</a></figcaption>
 </figure>

 I have created a sophisticated spatial computational model of tumour population genetics that can simulate a range of tissue architectures within a common mathematical framework.